 On September 25, the city announced that it would not move residents of the Harmonia or the Flatlands shelters after all “to ensure we are providing the best quality services to our most vulnerable,” Isaac McGinn, a DHS spokesperson, said in a statement.
 DHS also said that the 34 individuals who had already been transferred to a Long Island City facility would have the option to head back to the Harmonia.

-“We are heartbroken that the men living at the Lucerne Hotel, primarily men of color dealing with a history of trauma, will be traumatized once again,” the Legal Aid Society said in a statement.
+“We are heartbroken that the men living at the Lucerne Hotel, primarily men of color dealing with a history of trauma, will be traumatized once again,” the Legal Aid Society said in a statement at the time.
 “This decision will have a long-term consequence by emboldening intolerance, so every time the City tries to site a shelter, or any other necessary services that people think they should not have to live near, bigots will express themselves in vile terms and demand the same preferential treatment from City Hall.”